Victoria Park, Kitchener: Renovation of the boathouse

+Budget for further renovations

 The city announced in late 2019 that its budget includes $3 million for Victoria Park, to be used over 2021–2023 to achieve the results discussed in the master plan.
-While no single new element will be significant, the funds will allow for a renewal of the existing facilities including the trees.
+While no single new element will be significant, the funds will allow for a renewal of the existing facilities, including the trees.

+Saturday events

 Victoria Park is home to Victoria Parkrun, Kitchener, a free 5K held every Saturday morning.

+Attempts at renaming

 As of 2022, various anti-colonialism interests have raised objections to the park continuing to carry the effigy and name of Queen Victoria; the statue has been vandalized, often with red paint; and formal requests for a rename have been submitted, with the suggestion of Willow River Park as one with Aboriginal roots.